kingdom-building-ministries/kbm-static-site/blog/_posts/2014-01-07-light-up-your-jerusalem.md

 Jason’s encouragement to you: Walk with the Lord every moment of every day of every minute of every second!
 Laboring is a life journey that we don’t get to check out from; He may have an “Edward” for you to touch.
 The Lord may be planning to call you elsewhere, but where you are TODAY is important preparation for where He may call you onward.

 ##Jason Roe
-{% include image.html url="https://www.dropbox.com/s/9v77cxwq283sow5/Screenshot%202014-01-07%2010.07.44.png" float="left" width="3" %} Jason Roe has dedicated himself to the ministry of spreading the Gospel of Jesus Christ to the ends of the earth.
+{% include image.html url="https://www.dropbox.com/s/9v77cxwq283sow5/Screenshot%202014-01-07%2010.07.44.png" float="right" width="3" %}
+Jason Roe has dedicated himself to the ministry of spreading the Gospel of Jesus Christ to the ends of the earth.
 The foundation of Jason's ministry claims Mark 16:15: 'Go into all the world and proclaim the Gospel to the whole creation.'
 To learn more about Jason or book him as a speaker, click here: [www.kbm.org/speakers/jasonroe](http://www.kbm.org/speakers/jasonroe)